-Offsets – An offset is a tiny room that prevents contact between the upper and lower die shoes.
-It’s the space that the metal sheet fits as the die subject it to pressure for deformation.
-The alloy 3003 aluminum sheets had a 0.020 Inch thickness for my project.
-Therefore, I had to include a 0.020 Inch offset by removing an amount of die material corresponding to that thickness from the die shoes – my option was the two upper positive dies.
+Offsets – This term refers to a minuscule gap engineered to avert direct contact between the upper and lower die shoes, serving as a snug space where the metal sheet resides as it undergoes pressure-induced deformation.
+In my project, I utilized alloy 3003 aluminum sheets boasting a thickness of 0.020 inches.
+Consequently, I integrated a 0.020-inch offset by extracting die material equivalent to that thickness from the die shoes, specifically opting for the two upper positive dies.

 Using Computer Aided Machining (CAM)

 Having prepared my 3D models, it was time to move onto the machining phase.
 To my surprise, this stage was less daunting than anticipated, owing greatly to Fusion 360’s integrated CAM software, which is equipped with a variety of features to streamline the process.
 Bypassing the need for any G-code, I devised a series of tool paths to modulate the cutting speeds when shaping the die blanks.

 Keep in mind, my makeshift metal die-stamping venture was quite simplistic, necessitating only two steps: stamping and trimming.
 However, I opted not to execute these processes concurrently, but rather to feed the aluminum sheet through in distinct stages.
 Armed with appropriate offset designs and tooling configurations, it was time to dive into the exhilarating phase of CAM!